dglib/shaker242.lab/other-stuff/quay-operator/README.md

 ## Installing Quay 3.3 with OCS 4.3 (noobaa/s3) on OCP 4.4
 This doesn't work via the configuration; you have to edit the config yaml; details below.

-Note: Evidently when you use a private CA the 'extraCaCert' property doesn't work properly.
-Go through these steps, and you'll see the CA part at the end I had to use.

 Ref: \
 https://github.com/redhat-cop/quay-operator/issues/137 \
 https://access.redhat.com/solutions/4893721